 Cats have a very different eye structure than humans, which in turn makes their vision different than that of humans.
 For various reasons, there was an evolutionary advantage for humans to develop our type of eye structure and vision abilities, and the same goes for cats.
 What we’re good at seeing is not necessarily what they’re good at seeing and vice versa.
-One of the most commonly discussed differences is whether cats see color.
+One of the most commonly discussed differences is color.
+Can cats see color?
 To help understand the answer, we called on Petful to shed some light on the issue.

 It’s The Cones, Not The Rods

 The composition of photoreceptors in a cat’s retina differs considerably from that in a human’s retina.
 The human retina contains relatively fewer rods and more cones than a feline retina, which allows the human eye to detect more color variation and therefore clearer detail.

 On the other hand, cats can see better in low-light conditions, but have difficulty distinguishing between certain colors, as well as seeing beyond an approximately twenty-foot range.
 This difference in color perception is a result of the cat eye having two different types of cones versus humans having three.
 This extra cone allows us to see blues, greens, and reds, while cats are likely red-green colorblind, mostly seeing the world in blues, greys, and yellows.

 The Silver Lining